 A Few Notes on Spices

-With shopping limited due to pandemic restrictions, you can purchase all of the spices online.
+You can purchase all of the spices online if needed.
 I often buy from this company who also has stores, but shop wherever works best for you.
 This brand is all organic and available at better markets (like Whole Foods).

 Ancho chile is the sweetest of dried chiles.
 The fresh form is a Poblano chile.
 They are mild, only 1 out of 10 on the Scoville Scale.
 It's the rich red color and savory flavor in many Mexican and Southwestern dishes.